wowiamhere/RailsAPIAngularjs/AngularJsRoRAPI.md

 Serve AngularJs via Ruby on Rails Backend
 =

-Combing the internet for the right forum/discussion etc can be challenging when it comes to finding exactly what you want.
-Some are too advanced, some miss certain key steps or some are just too obscure to understand.
+We will be working with:
++ Rails 4.2.5
++ Bower
++ Bootstrap
++ AngularJs

 The purpose of this tutorial is to show you how to:

 1. CREATE a RoR application
     + set up the application's controller, views and model
     + in the views
-        + AngularJs will live and call to the API
+        * AngularJs will live and call to the API
+        * will do some styling to set-up for out CRUD functions via AngularJS
      + the model
         + dictates what is the information squema in the database (we'll get to that)
 2. set up the API module